Deepest diving tank (and deepest pool)

 Last updated: February 8, 2018 at 16:59 pm

 40 m (131 ft) — Y-40 located at the Hotel Terme Millepini, in Italy.
 Volume: 4,300,000 litres (1,135,939 gallons) of chemical-free thermal water kept at a constant temperature of approximately 33°C (91°F).
 The pool includes platforms, caves and a transparent tunnel for pedestrians.
 The pool was officially opened on June 5, 2014.
 The letter “Y” stands for the pool’s vertical axis while “40” is its depth.

 33 m (108.27 ft) — NEMO 33 located in Brussels, Belgium.
 Volume: 2,500,000 litres (660,286 gallons) of drinkable (non-chlorinated) spring water.
 The pool includes levels at various depths, air pockets, simulated cave, 12 portholes, and temperature of 33°C (91°F).

-15 m (50 ft) — The Bassin de plongée sous-marine du Parc olympique (Olympic Stadium Diving Pool) located in Montréal, Québec, is the largest public diving tank in North America.
+15 m (50 ft) — The Bassin de plongée sous-marine du Parc olympique (Olympic Stadium Diving Pool) located in Montréal, Québec, was the largest dedicated — and public — diving tank in North America when it was inaugurated in 1976.
+It is currently closed and a decision on its renovation is pending.
 Volume: 1,800,000 litres (475,000 gallons) of chlorinated water.
 The 10 m x 14 m (33 ft x 46 ft) pool that includes three levels is kept at a constant temperature of 30°C (86°F).